Tales from different times… Joan Aiken’s hero Felix Brooke, and Jane Austen’s ‘Susan’ – or should that be Catherine Morland..?

 “If we take a look at the works of Mrs. Radcliffe, we can easily see what tempted the youthful Jane Austen to poke fun at them…[they were] enormous historical canvases splashed over with forests and beetling fortresses and dark crags in the Appennines.
 Mrs. Radcliffe went in for immense casts of characters on a positively Shakespearian scale (she was in fact much influenced by Shakespeare for whom she had great admiration); she had stabbings and shootings, suicides and assassinations, immensely complicated family relationships, long-lost relatives in every possible connection, suggestions of incest, mysterious resemblances, and, besides all this, a large number of startling, apparently supernatural occurrences..”

-From this we can see that these writers had an equally powerful influence on Joan Aiken’s own work, and by setting her novel, Go Saddle the Sea in just such a rip roaring Gothic world of her own imagination in 19th century Spain, and with a nod at Austen’s own parody, she could have the best of all worlds!
+From this we can see that these earlier writers had an equally powerful influence on Joan Aiken’s own work, and by setting her novel, Go Saddle the Sea in a rip roaring Gothic world of her own imagination in 19th century Spain, and with a nod to Austen’s own parody, she could have the best of all worlds!

-Go Saddle the Sea is the first of the three ‘Felix’ Novels in new editions in the UK
+Go Saddle the Sea is the first of the three ‘Felix’ Novels in EBook editions in the UK

 For more details visit the Joan Aiken page at Random House